JimberSoftware/docs/devices/userdevices/userdevices.md

 - IP-address.
 - Approval status.

+>[!NOTE]
+>The "Device Approval" feature on our platform adds an extra layer of security and control by requiring administrative approval before a device can be added to the network.
+This process ensures that only authorized devices are granted access, helping to maintain the integrity and security of the network.

 ![overview_userdevices.png](./screenshots/overview_userdevices.png ":size=800")

 The overview also allows you to see which devices are online or offline: